cisco/mindmeld/source/quickstart/07_train_the_natural_language_processing_classifiers.rst

 Step 7: Train the Natural Language Processing Classifiers
 =========================================================

-The Natural Language Processor (NLP) in Workbench is tasked with understanding the user's natural language input.
+The Natural Language Processor (NLP) in MindMeld is tasked with understanding the user's natural language input.
 It analyzes the input using a hierarchy of classification models.
 Each model assists the next tier of models by narrowing the problem scope, or in other words successively narrowing down the 'solution space.'

-As introduced in :doc:`Step 3 <03_define_the_hierarchy>`, Workbench applies four layers of classifiers in the following order:
+As introduced in :doc:`Step 3 <03_define_the_hierarchy>`, MindMeld applies four layers of classifiers in the following order:

 #. **Domain Classifier** classifies input into one of a pre-defined set of conversational domains.
 Only necessary for apps that handle conversations across varied topics, each with its own specialized vocabulary.